sdobbins/utils/README.md

 - the level- and factor-handling functions in utils.factors.R,
 - the easy regex functions in utils_regex.R,
 - the mapped logic functions in utils_logicals.R,
-- and the infix operators in utils_general.R among others.
+- the infix operators in utils_general.R,
+- and the simple script (utils_standard.R) that loads them all in the correct order.

 Enjoy!